mia-platform/documentation/docs/development_suite/set-up-infrastructure/enhanced-project-workflow.md

 <details>
 <summary>Enable the Workflow on a whole Company</summary>

 If you want to ensure that all Projects in your Company adopt the **Enhanced Project Workflow**, you can open a service request and ask for the support of a Mia-Platform referent in order to enable the `ENABLE_CONF_GENERATION_ON_DEPLOY` feature toggle at Company level.
-The activation of this feature on the Company level disallows also to create new project without the Enhanced Workflow.
+The activation of this feature on the Company level disallows also to create new Project without the Enhanced Workflow.

 </details>

-## Migrating your projects
+## Migrating your Projects

 In order for the migration to succeed, though, there are some manual adjustments that need to be performed, which can be summarized with the following steps: